imtsuki/resume/resume.typ

 _Software Engineer_ #h(1fr) Singapore

-#underline[AI Infrastructure] #h(1fr) 2025 - Present
+#underline[AI Infrastructure] #h(1fr)

-- Designed and launched the company-wide *Model Context Protocol (MCP)* gateway from scratch, enabling seamless integration of AI tools across the organization.
-Designed a flexible platform where teams can register REST/gRPC APIs as MCP tools via UI configuration, host third-party servers, or implement custom handlers programmatically, abstracting away protocol complexity, authentication, and observability concerns.
+- Designed, developed, and launched the company-wide *Model Context Protocol (MCP)* gateway from scratch, enabling seamless integration of AI tools across the organization.
+Designed a flexible platform where teams can register REST/gRPC APIs as MCP tools, host third-party servers, or implement custom handlers programmatically, abstracting away protocol complexity, authentication, and observability concerns.
 Scaled the platform to host *6,000+ MCP servers* and process *2B+ requests* daily, serving as the foundational infrastructure for AI tool integration across all engineering teams.
-- Engineered the *AI Sandbox platform* on the serverless infrastructure (ByteFaaS) to enable on-demand, ephemeral environments with configurable lifetimes and per-instance routing.
-Developed container images with remote command execution, port proxying, VNC, and browser automation capabilities, now serving 10,000+ cores daily.
+- Engineered the *AI Sandbox platform* on the serverless infrastructure to enable on-demand, ephemeral environments for AI agents with configurable lifetimes and per-instance routing.
+Developed runtime daemon with remote command execution & process management, port forwarding, and browser automation capabilities, now serving 40,000+ cores daily.
-- Integrated *AI agent frameworks* (LangGraph, ADK, Eino, etc.) into ByteFaaS runtime and created a one-click setup process for AI agent projects with automated repo scaffolding, CI/CD pipelines, and runtime provisioning.

-#underline[Serverless Platform (ByteFaaS)] #h(1fr) 2024
+#underline[Serverless Platform]

-- Unified on-prem and cloud control planes into a single Go codebase; migrated metadata for 4,000+ functions, reducing maintenance overhead and accelerating new feature delivery.
+- Unified on-prem and cloud control planes into a single codebase; migrated metadata for 4,000+ functions, reducing maintenance overhead and accelerating new feature delivery.
-- Designed and delivered CronJob-on-FaaS, enabling existing batch workloads to run serverlessly with custom images, sidecar metrics/log collectors, and DC-aware scheduling.
+- Designed and delivered CronJob-on-Serverless, enabling existing batch workloads to run serverlessly with custom images, sidecar metrics/log collectors, and DC-aware scheduling.
-- Moved the build process from self-managed build clusters to the centralized ByteBuild platform, reducing complex function build times by 50% and eliminating cluster failures.
+- Moved the build process from self-managed build clusters to the centralized build platform, reducing complex function build times by 50% and eliminating cluster failures.

-#underline[Cloud Native Infrastructure] #h(1fr) 2023
+#underline[Cloud Native Infrastructure]

 - Built a metrics proxy layer exposing unified OpenTSDB APIs over Prometheus and internal observability systems to standardize metrics ingestion across environments.
 - Developed a service-mesh-based traffic switcher with dependency tracking and automated cut-over policies, enabling zero-downtime migration of 5,000+ on-prem microservices to cloud infrastructure.